 Recently, several behavioral models provide frameworks to interpret the short to intermediate term momentum and long term reversal of return.
-In this section, we will discuss the relation between the generalized entropy theory of information and these models.
+In this section, we will discuss the informational theory help understand these models.
 Daniel, Hirshleifer and Subrahmanyam (1998) explain momentum in terms of both initial and delayed overreaction, while Barberis, Shleifer and Vishny (1998) and Hong and stein (1999) explain momentum in terms of initial underreaction and followed by delayed overreaction.

 From the information theory, the absorbing of a new information is a gradual process, in which the equivocation gradually reduces.
-So stock prices generally undereact to new information initially, which is confirmed by empirical evidences (Hvidkjaer, 2001).
+So stock prices generally undereact to new information initially, which is confirmed by empirical evidences (Hvidkjaer, 2006).
 This is consistent with the models of Barberis et al. (1998) and Hong and stein (1999).
 In the following, we will make further analysis of these two models.